UPDATE USP 797 2023

-Since 1st Feb 2018 new sterile compounding guidelines took effect in Australia.
-The new guidelines, although a welcomed change to finally get some direction in regards to sterile compounding which were previously absent, and hopefully improve standards across the industry.
+Since 1st Feb 2018 sterile compounding guidelines took effect in Australia.
+The guidelines, although a welcomed change to finally get some direction in regards to sterile compounding which were previously absent, and hopefully improve standards across the industry.
 However it did create problems with supplies by introducing significant delays and increased costs.
-The main reason for this is that Australian Compounders now being allowed to officially follow USP 797 standards, which is a quality standard used in the US, however batching is allowed in the US but not in Australia which makes certain aspects of it almost unworkable when applied here.
+The main reason for this is that Australian Compounders now follow USP 797 standards, which is a quality standard used in the US, however batching in anticipation of a sale is allowed in the US but not in Australia which makes certain aspects of it almost unworkable when applied here.

 Australian Compounding Regulations and Guidelines forbid us to prepare products in anticipation of a sale so we can only compound your order once we receive a prescription for it.
 We cannot make a small batch to have available to you when you present your prescription.